Multivitamin Gummies Done Right

 Packaging is part of the formulation

-Gummies don’t live in controlled environments-they live in trucks, warehouses, retail shelves, and household cabinets.
-That makes packaging more than a container.
-For gummies, packaging acts like a stability tool that helps manage oxygen exposure, moisture exchange, and overall product integrity.
+Gummies don’t live in controlled environments—they live in trucks, warehouses, retail shelves, and household cabinets.
+So packaging is more than a container.
+For gummies, packaging functions as a stability tool that helps manage oxygen exposure, moisture exchange, and overall product integrity.

-When packaging is chosen late in development, teams often end up “fixing” stability issues that were actually driven by barrier performance and seal integrity from the start.
+When packaging is chosen late in development, teams end up “fixing” stability issues caused by barrier performance and seal integrity from the start.

 Packaging variables that matter for gummies